aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 9May18
+Continued to work on LaunchCode.
+This is the lesson I got stuck on at coding bootcamp, so it is slow going.

+## 8May18
+Worked on LaunchCode, dictionaries, files.
+Kids Coding Club in the evening.

 ## 7May18
 Networking day with a little learning about dictionaries.
 Again, doesn't really show up on github, but still a productive day for soft skills.